Quick Summary

 Oxford is famous for its university, and the surrounding Oxfordshire area includes several popular destinations:

-- University of Oxford colleges: Drivers collect from individual colleges throughout the city — Christ Church, Balliol, Magdalen, New College, and all 39 others.
-Narrow streets and restricted-access zones mean your driver will navigate to the closest feasible point.
+- University of Oxford colleges: Drivers collect from individual colleges throughout the city — Christ Church, Balliol, Magdalen, New College, St John's and others (the University of Oxford has 39 colleges in total, plus four permanent private halls).
+Narrow streets and restricted-access zones mean your driver will navigate to the closest feasible point near the porter's lodge.

 - Oxford Brookes University: Campuses at Headington and Harcourt Hill — both within standard Oxford pickup range.